KILLPC/mikrocata2selks/README.md

 - Installs Docker and Docker Compose.
 - Installs Python.
-- Installs **Clean NDR**: The next-generation open-source NDR platform.
+- Installs **Clear NDR**: The next-generation open-source NDR platform.
   - **Note**: SELKS is no longer supported due to repository removal by Stamus Networks.
 - Downloads and installs Mikrocata.
 - Installs TZSP interface for packet capture.